 As the name implies, the plugin also adds a firewall to your website.
-This firewall has several pre-set configurations — these can be activated at the click of a button, letting you select the level of protection you want.
+This firewall has several preset configurations that can be activated at the click of a button, letting you select the level of protection you want.

 All in One WP Security and Firewall also comes with htaccess and wp-config.php backup, anti-spam measures, and front-end copy protection.
 It protects the WordPress database, too, by swapping the ‘WP’ prefix found as default.
 And, to ensure your core files are protected, the plugin is consistently scanning behind the scenes for changes.

 However, best of all, All in One is one of the most user-friendly security plugins around.
-The plugin assigns your website a security score, which is useful for monitoring improvements.
-Before you make changes to the plugin’s settings, it will tell you how this will impact your overall security score — this is also an excellent way to learn about the most important aspects of on-site security.
+It assigns your website a security score, which is useful for monitoring improvements, and, before you make changes to the plugin’s settings, it will tell you how this will impact your overall security score — this is also an excellent way to learn about the most important aspects of on-site security.

 Jetpack (FREE and Premium from $99 a year)

 Jetpack is well known in the WordPress community.
-Part of the Automattic family (the people behind WordPress.com), Jetpack is best described as a mash-up of loads of different, completely unrelated functionalities.
+Part of the Automattic family (the people behind WordPress.com), Jetpack is best described as a mash-up of loads of completely unrelated functionalities.
 Perhaps surprisingly, the combination works, and the Jetpack plugin is extremely popular.

-If you want the free version of Jetpack to strengthen your site’s security, you’ll need to turn on the Protect module — you can read more about the individual Jetpack modules here.
-With this module activated, Jetpack protects you against brute force attacks.
+If you want the free version of Jetpack to strengthen your site’s security, you’ll need to turn on the Protect module (you can read more about the individual Jetpack modules here), which guards you against brute force attacks.

-However, it’s the paid versions of Jetpack which boast all the serious security features.
-Paid Jetpack comes in two flavors.
+However, it’s the paid versions of Jetpack that boast all the serious security features.
+Paid Jetpack comes in two flavors:

-For $99/year, you can pick up a Jetpack Premium license.
-This provides daily malware scanning, scheduled off-site website backups, and automated website restores.
+For $99 a year, you can pick up a Jetpack Premium license, which provides daily malware scanning, scheduled off-site website backups, and automated website restores.